dtantsur/rust-dht/README.md

 * `Node` struct: endpoint address + ID, representing this Node in the system.

+* `GenericAPI` trait: base trait for all protocol implementations.

 * `knodetable::KBucket`: k-bucket implementation.

 * `knodetable::KNodeTable`: node table with k-buckets.